Skip to content

 This Y rule spelling generalization worksheet is designed for the 6-12-year-old children to practice the application of the “Y rule” of spelling.

-When the children are firm with the lessons on syllables, short and long vowels then they are introduced to the spelling generalization rules.
-Watch the video for more information on Y Rule of Spelling.
+When the children are firm with the lessons on syllables, and short & long vowels, then they are introduced to the spelling generalization rules.
+Watch the video for more information on the Y Rule of Spelling.

 Y to I Rule of Spelling